cognitedata/reveal/documentation/versioned_docs/version-2.x/API Reference.md

 Returns the unit the coordinates for the model is stored.
 Returns an empty string if no unit has been stored.
-Note that coordinates in Reveal always are converted to meters using \{@see modelUnitToMetersFactor}.
+Note that coordinates in Reveal always are converted to meters using @see \{@link modelUnitToMetersFactor}.

 **`version`** New since 2.1